WaughB/LIS4930_Intro_Data_Science/README.md

 purchasing power of the US Federal minimum wage from its beginning in 1938 to 2016.
 Depends on "Purchasing Power 1938-2016.xlsx" file.

+K means analysis of student data: Uses K-means analysis to show student's results in math, science, and english.